What Is Fairness? On the Role of Protected Attributes and Fictitious Worlds: Implementation of the Concept

 \subsection{Experiments}

-As an example, we show experiments on the COMPAS data \citep{angwin_machine_2016}.
-These experiments illustrate how our framework could be applied in practice and show how the warping approach affects the predictions for the different subgroups regarding the PA.
+As an example, we show experiments on the COMPAS data \shortcite{angwin_machine_2016}.\footnote{All experiments are fully reproducible, see \url{https://github.com/slds-lmu/paper_2024_wif}.} These experiments illustrate how our framework could be applied in practice and show how the warping approach affects the predictions for the different subgroups regarding the PA.
 However, this must not be misunderstood as a fully applied use case.
 As Section \ref{sec:appl-usecase} in the Appendix demonstrates, several normative questions must be answered carefully, followed by cautious modeling of the data.
 We use the DAGs of Figure \ref{fig:causal_graph}, noting again that this is just an illustration, and the true DAG will be more complex, contain more features, and must be developed together with domain experts.